 Discover how tech companies gather and use data and explore both the databases that power our daily lives and the data languages underpinning them on this MSc.
-You’ll receive a thorough grounding in mathematics and statistics, data mining, artificial intelligence and the fundamentals of programming, then go on to complete an extended industrial placement in a real-world environment.
+You’ll receive a thorough grounding in mathematics and statistics, data mining, artificial intelligence and the fundamentals of programming as you develop a toolkit of skills in data science and emerging technologies.

 With organisations increasingly reliant on data science and artificial intelligence (AI), understanding how to analyse, validate and interpret data can significantly enhance your employability.